bharathgs/Awesome-pytorch-list/README.md

 108. [Tor10](https://github.com/kaihsin/Tor10): A Generic Tensor-Network library that is designed for quantum simulation, base on the pytorch.
 109. [tensorwatch](https://github.com/microsoft/tensorwatch): Debugging, monitoring and visualization for Deep Learning and Reinforcement Learning from Microsoft Research.
 110. [wavetorch](https://github.com/fancompute/wavetorch): Numerically solving and backpropagating through the wave equation arxiv.org/abs/1904.12831
+111. [diffdist](https://github.com/ag14774/diffdist): diffdist is a python library for pytorch.
+It extends the default functionality of torch.autograd and adds support for differentiable communication between processes.

 ## Tutorials & examples